Coresignal logo

 Waste of time

 Working with bad information is clearly a waste of time.
-To follow a lead, your sales team needs accurate contact data.
-In order to segment your customer base, you need correct and complete information about the companies you are selling to.
+Your sales team needs accurate contact data to follow a lead.
+Also, they need correct and complete information about the companies you are selling to to segment your customer base.
 When you don’t have that, your sales and marketing teams lose valuable time.

 Waste of money

-Inaccurate CRM data makes the entire company lose money in various ways.
+Inaccurate CRM data causes the entire company to lose money in various ways.
 Your investment in data analytics never pays off with actionable insights.
-Meanwhile, your human and technological resources are wasted as without accurate data, they operate in the dark.
+Meanwhile, your human and technological resources are wasted, and without accurate data, your company operates in the dark.

 Hindrance to automation